 Integrated Phd Researcher

-The second theme concentrates on corporate behavior and organizational change in the field of climate change and sustainability.
-It includes the study of emerging practices in large companies, such as the internal pricing of carbon, and its impact on corporate’s operational and environmental performances and strategy.
+The second theme focuses on corporate behavior and organizational change in climate action and sustainability.
+It includes the study of emerging practices in business (e.g. internal carbon pricing) and its impact on corporate’s operational and environmental performances and strategy.

 Grubler, A., Wilson, C., Bento, N., Boza-Kiss, B., Krey, V., McCollum, D., Rao, N., Riahi, K., Rogelj, J., De Stercke, S., Cullen, J., Frank, S., Fricko, O., Guo, F., Gidden, M., Havlík, P., Huppmann, D., Kiesewetter, G., Rafaj, P., Schoepp, W., Valin, H. (2018), “A Low Energy Demand Scenario for Meeting the 1.5°C Target and Sustainable Development Goals without Negative Emission Technologies,” Nature Energy 3: 515-527.